LM-Malavisooriya/github-slideshow/_posts/0000-01-02-LM-Malavisooriya.md

 layout: slide
 title: "Welcome to Lasitha's slide!"
 ---
-This is the one and only LASITHA MALAVISOORIYA!!
+This is the one and only LASITHA MALAVISOORIYA's awsome slide!!
 Use the left arrow to go back!